burnpiro/erdem.pl/content/posts/2020/2020-07-evolution-of-elm/evolution-of-elm.md

 ### [TS-ELM (2010)][ts-elm]

-Two-stage ELM (TS-ELM) was a proposition to once again minize network structure.
+Two-stage ELM (TS-ELM) was a proposition to once again minimize network structure.
 Like the name says, it consists of two stages:
 1. Applying forward recursive algorithm to choose the hidden nodes from candidates generated randomly in each step.
-Hidden nodes are added until stopping criterion is matched.
+Hidden nodes are added until the stopping criterion is matched.
-2. Review of existing structure.
-Even if we created network with minimum number of nodes to match our criterion, some of them might no longer be that useful.
-In this stage we're going to remove unimportant nodes.
+2. Review of an existing structure.
+Even if we created a network with the minimum number of nodes to match our criterion, some of them might no longer be that useful.
+In this stage, we're going to remove unimportant nodes.

 ### [KELM (2010)][kelm]

-Kernel based ELM (KELM) was introduced with using kernel function instead of $H^TH$.
-This idea was inspired by SVM and main kernel function used with ELMs is RBF ([Radial Basis Function](https://en.wikipedia.org/wiki/Radial_basis_function)).
+Kernel-based ELM (KELM) was introduced and uses kernel function instead of $H^TH$.
+This idea was inspired by SVM and the main kernel function used with ELMs is RBF ([Radial Basis Function](https://en.wikipedia.org/wiki/Radial_basis_function)).
 KELMs are used to design Deep ELMs.

 ### [V-ELM (2012)][v-elm]

-Voting-based ELM (V-ELM) was proposed in 2012 to improve performance on clasification tasks.
-Problem was that standard training process of ELM might not achieve the optimal boundary for clasification then adding nodes randomly.
-Because of that, some samples which are near that boundary might be missclasified.
-In V-ELM we're not traing just one network but many of them and then, base on the majority voting method, selecting the optimal one.
+Voting-based ELM (V-ELM) was proposed in 2012 to improve performance on classification tasks.
+Problem was that the standard training process of ELM might not achieve the optimal boundary for classification then adding nodes randomly.
+Because of that, some samples which are near that boundary might be misclassified.
+In V-ELM we're not training just one network but many of them and then, base on the majority voting method, selecting the optimal one.

 ### [ELM-AE (2013)][elm-ae]

 When in 2013 ideas like [RBM](https://en.wikipedia.org/wiki/Restricted_Boltzmann_machine) and [autoencoders](https://en.wikipedia.org/wiki/Autoencoder) starting to get popular, Kasnu produces a paper on ELM-AE (ELM Auto-Encoders).
-Main goal is to be able to reproduce input vector as well as standard autoencoders does.
+The main goal is to be able to reproduce an input vector, as well as standard autoencoders does.
 Structure of ELM-AE looks the same as standard ELM

 <figure class="image">
   <img src="./elm-ae-2.png" alt="ELM-AE">